The Snowdon Trust Financial Awards

 - Any funding will be applied in accordance with the charity’s charitable purposes.

-- Funds will not be knowingly used for illegal purposes, such as money laundering, bribery or financing terrorism.
+- Funds will not be knowingly used for illegal purposes, such as fraud, money laundering, bribery or financing terrorism.

 - The applicant does not hold views or have any involvement in activities contrary to the charity’s values and charitable purposes.